hectorman2017/meteor-angular2.0-socially/manuals/templates/step1.md

 {{{diff_step 1.5}}}

 > Note that a warning will be shown by the TypeScript compiler during compilation time, saying: "Cannot find module './app.html'.
 This is a known issue of the TypeScript compiler and should be fixed somewhen soon.
 Expect similar warnings as you go further with this tutorial; As for now, just ignore them."
+Another alternative to avoid the warning instead is not to include the next line: import template from './app.component.html';  and you need to put this line inside the @Component: templateUrl: './app.component.html'.
+So in this way it runs without any problem.

 **About templates**